Ascension’s experienced chaplains recognize all faiths and beliefs, and can support you and your family with the spiritual care you need.

 - Feeling cut off from God

 - Grappling with questions about life and death

-- Needing the comfort of prayer
+- Needing the comfort of prayer or spiritual support

 - Decisions regarding a living will and advance directives

 - Working through the loss of a loved one

 - Wishing to receive Communion, the Sacrament of Reconciliation, or Sacrament of the Sick

 - When there is a miscarriage or stillbirth